northstowekarate/northstowekarate.github.io/faq/index.md

 We train regularly at the Northstowe Community Centre.
 For more information on training times, view our [schedule](/training/).

 ## How much does it cost?
+Your first class is free.
+After that, we offer pay-per-session plus annual membership.
 You can view a full breakdown of costs on our [fees](/training/fees/) page.

 ## Is Karate Right for me?